AI-sandbox/MergeGenome/readmes/README_4_impute.md

 #### Output files

-There are two output files:

 * **logfile:** gives a summary of the analysis that includes the Beagle version, the command line arguments, and compute time.

 * **vcf.gz:** bgzip-compressed VCF file that contains phased, non-missing genotypes for all non-reference samples.
 The output vcf.gz file can be uncompressed with the unix gunzip utility.